ding-lab/PanCan_snATAC_publication/README.md

 Use Sample_ID_Lookup_table.xlsx to find raw fastq, bams and count matrix data on HTAN DCC, GDC and CDS

-Cell type annotation for tumor GBM and ccRCC samples is available on GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE240822 (please see supplementary files)
+Cell type annotation for tumor GBM and ccRCC samples is available on GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE240822 (please see supplementary files).
+For all other samples cell type annotation is available via HTAN DCC: https://humantumoratlas.org/ (WUSTL dataset L4 level files).

-We are working to make cell type annotation avaiable via HTAN DCC for all other cancer types.
-Stay tuned!